Venetoclax and Cytarabine with or without Idarubicin Hydrochloride in Treating Pediatric Patients with Refractory or Relapsed Acute Myeloid Leukemia

 OUTLINE: This is a dose-escalation study of venetoclax and cytarabine.
 Patients are assigned to 1 of 2 cohorts.

 COHORT A: Patients receive cytarabine intrathecally (IT), methotrexate IT, or methotrexate IT, therapeutic hydrocortisone IT, and cytarabine IT (ITMHA) at least 24 hours before day 1.
 Patients without evidence of central nervous system (CNS) leukemia receive no further IT therapy.
 Patients with CNS disease receive weekly ITMHA, beginning on day 8, until the cerebrospinal fluid (CSF) becomes free of leukemia.
 Patients also receive venetoclax orally (PO) once daily (QD) on days 1-28 and cytarabine intravenously (IV) every 12 hours (Q12H) on days 8-11 or 8-17 in the absence of disease progression or unacceptable toxicity.
-Treatment repeats every 28 days for up to 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.

 COHORT B: Patients receive IT therapy, venetoclax, and cytarabine as in Cohort A. Patients also receive idarubicin hydrochloride IV on day 8 in the absence of disease progression or unacceptable toxicity.
-Treatment repeats every 28 days for up to 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for at 30 days.